 Looking to buy a new flash suit?
 Check out our helpful Arc Flash Suit Buying Guide.

-Arc Flash Suits Are Frequently Used
+Where Are Arc Flash Suits Used?

 When it comes to PPEs (Personal Protective Equipment) arc flash suits are some of the most used suits in industrial and electrical facilities.
 These include: